 Use immediately in recipes of choice or freeze in 1 pint or quart containers for easy thawing/baking later.

-Recipes Using Homemade Pumpkin Puree
+Recipes to Try Using Fresh Pumpkin Puree!

 Here are a few recipes ideas for using freshly made pumpkin puree.